apple/swift-distributed-tracing-baggage-core/README.md

 ]
 ```

-and depend on the module:
+and depend on the module in your target:

 ```swift
 targets: [